Mounties

 No Insignia |

-The ranks of inspector and higher are commissioned ranks and are appointed by the Governor-in-Council.
-Depending on the dress, badges are worn on the shoulder as slip-ons, on shoulder boards, or directly on the epaulettes.
-The lower ranks are non-commissioned officers and the insignia continues to be based on pre-1968 Canadian Army patterns.
-Since 1990, the non-commissioned officers' rank insignia has been embroidered on the epaulette slip-ons.
+The inspector ranks and higher ranks are commissioned ranks and are appointed by the Governor-in-Council.
+Depending on the badges and dresses which are worn on the shoulder as slip-ons, on shoulder boards, or directly on the epaulettes.
+The lower ranks are non-commissioned officers, and the insignia continues to be based on pre-1968 Canadian Army patterns.
+Since 1990, the non-commissioned officers' insignias & insignias have been embroidered on the epaulette slip-ons.
 Non-commissioned rank badges are worn on the right sleeve of the scarlet/blue tunic and blue jacket.
 Constables wear no rank insignia.
 There are also 122 special constables, as well as a varying number of reserve constables, auxiliary constables, and students who wear identifying insignia.

 Several members of the Canadian royal family hold honorary titles in the RCMP.
 These roles are comparable to the colonel-in-chief and honorary colonel positions in the Canadian Army, serving as promoters of the service's identity, traditions, and history, as well as making occasional visits to operational units.
-The commissioner-in-chief and honorary commissioners of the RCMP receive information and updates on important activities and serve as an advisor to the force's commanding officer; although, they do not play an operational role with the service.
+The commissioner-in-chief of the RCMP receives information and updates on important activities and serve as an advisor to the force's commanding officer; although, they do not play an operational role with the service.